Your computer informs you that an OS update is available for your operating system. What is your first reaction?

 I'll take the current Mac example i.e. downgrading from macOS Sierra to El Capitan.
 The solution is outside of the scope of this article, but Macworld created a detailed guide on how to do this.
 It involves backups, some Terminal code and some knowledge of Disk Utility, but apparently it can be done.

 If you were about to hit the red button and go ahead with that OS update, I hope this post was useful for you.
 Even if you decide to go ahead, hopefully it helped you to make an informed decision.

 After all, it's totally up to you, and the risks associated with one particular update may not apply to your setup.

 The main take-home from all of this is that it absolutely sucks to be forced into a period of unintended downtime.
 Whether it's caused by a hardware failure or a rushed update, I wouldn't wish it on anyone.

 Making music is the most important thing, and it can be very frustrating if you're plunged into creative darkness, albeit temporarily.

 Was this useful?

-I’d love to know if you found this article useful or if it helped you out.
-If you have a question about anything discussed, feel free to email me directly at email@example.com and I’ll be happy to help.
+I'd love to know if you found this article useful or if it helped you out.
+If you have a question about anything discussed, feel free to let me know in the comments and I'll be happy to help.